puzzle/ansible-training/content/en/docs/11/_index.en.md

 ### Task 6

 * Run the rulebook `webhook_rulebook.yml` in verbose mode.
-* Send a message the the webhook containing the message "webservers running"
+* Send the string "webservers running" to the webhook.
 * You can do this by issuing: `curl -H 'Content-Type: application/json' -d "{\"message\": \"webservers running\"}" 127.0.0.1:5000/endpoint`
 * See how the message is received, processed, but no actions are taken since the message doesn't match the condition defined.
 * Now send the message "webservers down" to the webhook.
 See how the playbook `webserver.yml` is run.

 {{% details title="Solution Task 6" %}}
 ```bash